OPS-E2E-PPE/VBA-Docs/api/Office.SharedWorkspaceFile.ModifiedBy.md

  Set swsOwner = ActiveWorkbook.SharedWorkspace.Members(1)
  For Each swsFile In ActiveWorkbook.SharedWorkspace.Files If swsFile.ModifiedBy <> swsOwner.Name Then
- strMemberFiles = strMemberFiles &amp; swsFile.URL &amp; vbCrLf End If
+ strMemberFiles = strMemberFiles & swsFile.URL & vbCrLf
+ End If
  Next
- MsgBox "These files were last modified by other users:" &amp; _ vbCrLf &amp; strMemberFiles, _ vbInformation + vbOKOnly, "Files Modified by Other Users" Set swsOwner = Nothing
+ MsgBox "These files were last modified by other users:" & _ vbCrLf & strMemberFiles, _ vbInformation + vbOKOnly, "Files Modified by Other Users" Set swsOwner = Nothing
  Set swsFile = Nothing